maricalmer/capitals-game/README.md

-### [capitals-game](https://chic-kleicha-0ebee7.netlify.app/), a website to test your knowledge of the capitals of the world
+### [capitals-game](https://chic-kleicha-0ebee7.netlify.app/), a website to test your knowledge of the world's capital cities

 ## Static website